Connection with the Milton Erickson Foundation

 If you go to psychotherapyvideo.com you can see some of Minuchin’s clinical work.
 It was his wish to make his archives available to people around the world.
 But of all these individuals, Erickson has been the most profound influence on me both personally and professionally.
 His precision, his humanism, his way of orienting toward, his strategic nature, his evocative experiential way of approaching things, his basis in utilization, are all things that have intrigued me.
 To this day, I continue to learn a lot from Erickson.

 DS: What are some of the resources available to people who wish to learn more about Erickson?

 JZ: We have an expansive archive at the Erickson Foundation with hundreds of hours of audio and video recordings of Milton Erickson.
 And we are just at the cusp of being able to launch this resource on the internet for the professional world so that people will have the opportunity to see footage of Dr. Erickson doing teaching seminars in the latter half of the 1970s.
 We also have videos of me discussing Erickson and oﬀering my perspective on his work.

 The best video of Erickson that we have is titled, “The Artistry of Milton Erickson”.

-It is available in several language on our store at: https://catalog.erickson-foundation.org/.
+It is available in several languages on our store at https://catalog.erickson-foundation.org/.